christyquang/christyquang.github.io/_posts/2024-05-26-things-i-wish-i-knew-before-visiting-japan.md

 ### TLDR

-Traveling with parents is difficult and don't go on a vacation where you haven't planned for right after finals and before another trip.
+Traveling with parents is difficult and don't go on a vacation that you haven't planned for right after finals and before another trip.
+Also, don't share food with sick people (but the food is FIRE there).

+Japan has a bit of a ... stain in my perspective so I'll be needing some time away from this country.
+It's not them, it's me.